Actions and Detail Panel

 Thu, March 23, 2017, 6:15 PM – 8:45 PM PDT

 Registration opens at 6:00pm, please arrive early as we have a fully packed agenda for each class!

-The King Conservation District is hosting four free workshops this fall in Carnation.
+King Conservation District is hosting four free workshops this March on Vashon Island.
 Attend the workshops to learn how to design, construct, and implement livestock management practices with one-on-one guidance from district technicians.
 Attend all four workshops or only those that meet your needs.
 Discover ways you can have less mud, better pastures, manage manure, and care for streams & wetlands.

 Take the plunge and protect your property, water quality, and fish & wildlife habitat.
 Attend this workshop to design a stream or wetland native plant restoration plan.
 Calculate the length and cost of a livestock exclusion fence to keep animals out of aquatic areas, select native plants suited to stream and wetland buffers, determine plant placement, and outline a maintenance plan.

 March 9th -- Mud Management: Record Rainfall - Record Mud

 It’s always the right time to prepare for wet weather!
 Attend this workshop to develop a mud management plan.
 Design a confinement area for livestock, select footing material, estimate barn roof gutter and downspout needs based on rain water runoff, and develop a confinement schedule.
 A speaker from Horses for Clean Water will share tips and tricks to manage mud on your property.